HOW DOES A FURNACE WORK?

 Other home comfort appliances your home may have in addition to your furnace:

-- A humidifier – Used to keep your indoor air at a consistent humidity, a humidifier can greatly improve your indoor air quality.
-If your home has wood furniture, hardwood floors, or solid wood cabinets, your home may require a humidifer to ensure those items do not dry out (which can cause cracking, warping, and other undesirable effects).
+Used to keep your indoor air at a consistent humidity, a humidifier can greatly improve your indoor air quality.
+If your home has wood furniture, hardwood floors, or solid wood cabinets, your home may require a humidifier to ensure those items do not dry out (which can cause cracking, warping, and other undesirable effects).

-- Advanced air filtration – While nearly all furnaces will have some kind of furnace filter installed, many homes will add an advanced air filtration setup to further filter indoor air.
-If you suffer from sever allergies, have a lot of pets, or just want really clean air, you may want to consider investing in one.
+While nearly all furnaces will have some kind of furnace filter installed, many homes will add an advanced air filtration setup to further filter indoor air.
+If you suffer from severe allergies, have a lot of pets, or just want really clean air, you may want to consider investing in one.

 Let’s pretend that you have your thermostat set to 22°C. Your thermostat will regulate the air temperature by engaging your furnace or air conditioner as required in order to keep the air at a consistent temperature.